bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

   });
 ```

-We can use the useRecoilValue() hook to read the value of filteredRecipesState.
+We can use the useRecoilValue() to read the value of filteredRecipesState.
 The cool thing here is that if our search state changes, our selector state will trigger a change as well.

 ```js